 The overall result of the proposed valuation methods will be a greater number of Federal acres exchanged for a lesser number of state acres.
-This may be the desired outcome given Congress' stated public policy objectives.
+This may be the desired outcome given the bill's stated public policy objectives.

 Other Concerns